Pylons/pyramid/docs/narr/introduction.rst

 performed by included packages including the addition of views, routes, subscribers, and even authentication and authorization policies.
-You can even extend or override an existing application by including another application's configuration in your own, and overriding or adding new views and routes to it.
+You can even extend or override an existing application by including another application's configuration in your own, overriding or adding new views and routes to it.
 This has the potential to allow you to compose a big application out of many other smaller ones.
 For example, if you want to reuse an existing application that already has a bunch of routes, you can just use the